 The symptoms of OCD, in combination with the strain of dealing with personal, academic, or professional setbacks, may push you into substance abuse in a misguided attempt to ease your pain.
 This can expose you to a host of additional problems, including physical harm, legal jeopardy, and addiction.
 You may also have thoughts of self-harm or suicide.

 When you get professional help at an OCD treatment center such as Mount Carmel Behavioral Health, you can avoid negative outcomes like these.
 While you’re receiving care in our behavioral health hospital in Columbus, Ohio, you can begin to heal from any negative effects of OCD that you have already experienced.

 When you make the courageous decision to get inpatient treatment for OCD, you can achieve better health and improved quality of life.

 Treatment for obsessive-compulsive disorder can occur at several levels.
 If you have been researching OCD treatment options for yourself or a loved one, it’s important to find a provider that offers the level of care that best meets your needs.

-Mount Carmel Behavioral Health in Columbus, Ohio, provides OCD treatment for adults at the inpatient level.
+Mount Carmel Behavioral Health in Columbus, Ohio, provides treatment for adults who are struggling with symptoms of various mental health concerns, including OCD, in our adult inpatient program.
 Inpatient treatment for OCD is a short-term experience that is designed to help you achieve stabilization.
 After completing inpatient treatment for OCD, you may return home or transition to a less intensive level of care.